 - Pull up your recording software and configure the input to your liking.

-- You should be ready to hit record on your external device.
+- Hit record on your external device.

 - Get ready to edit, enrich, and promote your podcast episode.